Friendship as a Way of Life

 ALOK: Friendship is Romance

 ALOK reads their poem about friendship and practicing intimacies that challenge the value of romantic love above all other affiliations.

-This collaborative work produced by Ella Sutherland takes the form of a decorative display font.
-It comprises found letterforms collected by 26 contributors connected to Sutherland's queer landscape.
+This collaborative work takes the form of a decorative display font and comprises found letterforms collected by 26 contributors.

 1988 – 2020: From Wicked Women to Club Kooky

 DJ Gemma tracks Sydney’s underground lesbian and queer dance scene, remembering past nights, people and music.